x4e/Blog/002-Breaking-The-Verifier-2/index.md

 ## Breaking this

-Lets take a look at the JVM code for loading the `verify` dynamic library that contains the split verifier
+Let's take a look at the JVM code for loading the `verify` dynamic library that contains the split verifier

 [verifier.cpp#L66](https://github.com/openjdk/jdk/blob/976acddeb5a8df1e868269787c023306aad3fe4a/src/hotspot/share/classfile/verifier.cpp#L66):
 ```C++